1993 New Zealand general election: Background

 Before the election, the National Party governed with 64 seats, while the opposition Labour Party held only 29.
 The 1990 election had been a major victory for the National Party, with the unpopular Fourth Labour Government being decisively defeated.
-The Labour Party had become unpopular for its ongoing economic reforms, which were based around liberalisation, privatisation, and the removal of tariffs and subsidies.
+The Labour Party had become unpopular for its ongoing economic reforms, nicknamed Rogernomics after Minister of Finance Roger Douglas, which were based around liberalisation, privatisation, and the removal of tariffs and subsidies.
 The National Party divided as to the merits of the reforms, with conservatives generally opposed and libertarians generally in favour.
 The party had fought the 1990 election saying that the Labour government's program was too radical, and was being carried out without any thought of the social consequences – Jim Bolger spoke about "the Decent Society", promising a return to a more moderate and balanced platform.
-Once in government, however, the key Minister of Finance role was taken not by a moderate but by Ruth Richardson, who wished to expand, not end, the economic reforms.
-Many of the voters who had felt betrayed by Labour's reforms now felt betrayed by the National Party as well.
-By September 1991, support for National had plummeted to a hitherto unprecedented polling low of 22%.